Device Access projects are restricted by user, structure, and rate limits, depending on the environment and type of Commercial offering.

 ||Each developer has a quota limiting how many calls they can make.
 If you make more calls than your quota, you will receive the Rate limited message.
 To fix this, resubmit the call once the quota has expired.|

-See the API Error Code Reference for the full list of Device Access error codes.
+See the API Error Code Reference for the full list of API error codes.